mathjax/MathJax-docs/misc/faq.rst

    same directory as (or a subdirectory of) the web page you are viewing.
 A symbolic link to a MathJax installation at another location should be sufficient, but that will depend on the operating system.
-Neither of these is an ideal solution and we are looking for a better one, if you find one, please let us know.
+Neither of these is an ideal solution.
--  **Firefox font preferences:** Firefox has a setting to disable the use of webfonts, which forces MathJax to fallback to picture fonts.
+-  **Browser font preferences:** Most browsers have a setting to disable the use of webfonts, which forces MathJax to fallback to image fonts.
-   You can change these settings under Edit => Preferences => Content => Fonts => Advanced => "Allow pages to select their own fonts instead of my selections above".
+   You can change these settings in the browser preferences, but how you do so depends on the browser.
--  **IIS configuration:** Microsoft's IIS web server by default doesn't recognize files with unknown extensions such as .otf and .svg, and doesn't know how to serve them.
+-  **IIS configuration:** Microsoft's IIS web server by default doesn't recognize files with unknown extensions such as ``.otf`` and ``.svg``, and doesn't know how to serve them.
 This results in a *HTTP Error 404.3 - Not Found* error message, causing MathJax to fall back to image fonts.
 If you are using IIS, you can enable the delivery of these